crusher-dev/docsv2/docs/getting-started/what-is-crusher.md

 Ultimately, using Crusher will help you ship fast, and without bugs.
 Everyone gets to be happy in the end.

 :::info Info
-Crusher is designed mainly for Devs/QA, and to offer a better testing workflow.
+Crusher is designed mainly for Devs/QA engineer, and to offer a better testing workflow.
 At certain times, you might need to dev support;
 We're happy to help in those cases.
 :::